Icelandic Coast Guard: Radars

 The Iceland Air Defense System monitors Iceland's airspace.
-Air Defense is provided by fighter jets from NATO allies, which rotate units for the Icelandic Air Policing mission to Keflavik Air Base.
+Air Defense is provided by fighter jets from NATO allies, which rotate units for the Icelandic Air Policing mission to Keflavik Airport.

-The Iceland Air Defense System's Control and Reporting Centre is at Keflavik Air Base and reports to NATO's Integrated Air Defense System CAOC Uedem in Germany.
+The Iceland Air Defense System's Control and Reporting Centre is at the ICG centre at Keflavik Airport and reports to NATO's Integrated Air Defense System CAOC Uedem in Germany.